Menkes disease: Signs and symptoms

 Affected infants may be born prematurely.
-Signs and symptoms appear during infancy, typically after a two- to three-month period of normal or slightly slowed development that is followed by a loss of early developmental skills and subsequent developmental delay.
+Signs of the disease appear during infancy, typically after a two- to three-month period of normal or slightly slowed development that is followed by a loss of early developmental skills and subsequent developmental delay.
 Patients exhibit hypotonia (weak muscle tone), failure to thrive, hypothermia (subnormal body temperature), sagging facial features, seizures, and metaphyseal widening.
 Hair appears strikingly peculiar: kinky, colorless or silvery, and brittle.
 There can be extensive neurodegeneration in the gray matter of the brain.
 Arteries in the brain can also be twisted with frayed and split inner walls.
 This can lead to rupture or blockage of the arteries.
 Weakened bones (osteoporosis) may result in fractures.

-Occipital horn syndrome (sometimes called X-linked cutis laxa or Ehlers-Danlos type 9) is a mild form of Menkes syndrome that begins in early to middle childhood.
+Occipital horn syndrome (sometimes called X-linked cutis laxa and previously called Ehlers-Danlos type 9) is a mild form of Menkes syndrome that begins in early to middle childhood.
 It is characterized by calcium deposits in a bone at the base of the skull (occipital bone), coarse hair, and loose skin and joints.